Iscgrou/Skywalker-/replit.md

 ## Overview
 MarFaNet is a comprehensive financial management system designed for managing invoices, payments, and sales representatives.
 It includes advanced features such as AI analysis, Telegram integration for notifications, and bulk invoice processing.
 The system aims to streamline financial operations for businesses, providing detailed tracking of debts, payments, and commissions.
 Its core capabilities include efficient invoice generation, representative financial oversight, and automated reporting, supporting both administrative and public-facing portals.

-**🔥 LATEST UPDATE (August 1, 2025)**: ✅ **فاز ۳ کاملاً پیاده شد - سیستم همسان‌سازی پرداخت‌ها** - Successfully completed Phase 3 - Payment Synchronization System with automatic allocation algorithms:
+**🔥 LATEST UPDATE (August 1, 2025)**: ✅ **سیستم آماده Production** - Successfully completed Phases 1-4 with Performance Optimization and ready for Production Deployment:
 - ✅ Full migration from Gemini to xAI Grok API throughout the entire system
 - ✅ Session management and authentication system completely fixed and operational
 - ✅ Dashboard data loading and display working perfectly